khalidryder777/Semantic-Similarity---Higging-Face-pretrained-Transformers/README.md

    dimensional vectors.
 The mean pooling function compresses that data into a single 768-dimensional vector) on the final output layer to produce a sentence embedding.
-   Moreover, SBERT is fine-tuned on sentence pairs dataset/s using siamese architecture which can be thought of as running two identical BERTs in parallel that share the exact same network weights or tied weights
+   Moreover, SBERT is fine-tuned on sentence pairs dataset/s using siamese architecture which can be thought of as running two identical BERTs in parallel that share the exact same network weights or tied weights.

+#### SBERT maintains the accuracy of BERT while being significantly faster (65 hours vs 5 seconds).
+Thus we'll be using SBERT for semantically comparing two documents of varying length.

 ## 1. Download/install required libraries and modules:
 We used Jupyter Notebook from Anaconda distribution here.
 Please type the following in a notebook in Jupyter Notebook to install the libraries.
 Alternatively, the libraries can also be installed using the Conda terminal.